-17. Monitoring and review
+19. Monitoring and review

 Attendance and punctuality will be monitored throughout the year.
-The school's attendance target is 96 percent - full details of the school's absence levels can be found on the school website.
+The school's attendance target is 96 percent.

 This policy will be reviewed annually by the headteacher.
-The next scheduled review date for this policy is July 2024
+The next scheduled review date for this policy is September 2025.